danneu/p2-space-arena/README.md

 - The broadphase becomes too expensive representing each map tile as its own p2.Body.
-The narrowphase becomes too expensive representing the whole map as a few large convex shapes.
+The narrowphase becomes too expensive representing the whole map as a few large concave shapes.
 The former is still much more performant than the latter.
 It seems that the best solution for p2 is to consolidate adjacent polygons into convex bodies without going overboard.
   [Read more](http://www.html5gamedevs.com/topic/24183-ideal-way-to-reduce-a-2d-tile-level-into-fewer-p2bodies/)